TeamGhostBuster/ChromeExtension/README.md

 # Collaborative Lists Chrome Extension
 Chrome plugin for CollaborativeList.
+The extension uses the identity of the account logged into the browser when creating articles.

-Find it in the [Chrome Web Store](https://chrome.google.com/webstore/detail/collaborativelists-extens/khffcenebkngcfkemohnpkndocfgbdog).
+## Development
 ## Install Packages
 `$ npm install -g yo gulp bower`